 High-energy radiation also results from a lightning strike.
 These include x-rays and gamma rays, which have been confirmed through observations using electric field and X-ray detectors, and space-based telescopes.

-The first systematic and scientific study of lightning was performed by Benjamin Franklin during the second half of the 18th century.
+Studies: The first systematic and scientific study of lightning was performed by Benjamin Franklin during the second half of the 18th century.
 Prior to this, scientists had discerned how electricity could be separated into positive and negative charges and stored.
 They had also noted a connection between sparks produced in a laboratory and lightning.

 Franklin theorized that clouds are electrically charged, from which it followed that lightning itself was electrical.
 Initially, he proposed testing this theory by placing iron rod next to a grounded wire, which would be held in place nearby by an insulated wax candle.
 If the clouds were electrically charged as he expected, then sparks would jump between the iron rod and the grounded wire.